jyhmiinlin/jyhmiinlin.github.io/index.md

 Jyh-Miin developed a novel iterative reconstruction for PROPELLER.
 The method employs k-space (the spatial frequency, see <a href="http://en.wikipedia.org/wiki/K-space_(MRI)">k-space</a>) density and accelerates the gridding process with 10x faster speed.

-Jyh-Miin Lin

-##Qualification

-1.PhD Student at <a href="http://www.medschl.cam.ac.uk/radiology/" >University of Cambridge, Department of Radiology</a>
+Jyh-Miin is currently a PhD candidate at <a href="http://www.medschl.cam.ac.uk/radiology/" >University of Cambridge, Department of Radiology</a>

-##Publications
+##Major Journal Publications

 1. Quantification of Non-Water-Suppressed MR Spectra with Correction for Motion-Induced Signal Reduction.
 Lin JM, Chuang TC, Chung HW, Tsai SY.
 Magn Reson Med.
 2009 Dec;62(6):1394-403<a href="http://www.ncbi.nlm.nih.gov/pubmed/19780180"> doi: 10.1002/mrm.22119 </a>